lionel-/ggstance/README.md

 ## Horizontal geoms

-While `coord_flip()` can only flip a plot as a whole, ggstance lets you flip individual layers.
-It also provides flipped versions of legend keys to keep the appearance of your plots consistent.
+While `coord_flip()` can only flip a plot as a whole, ggstance provides flipped versions of Geoms, Stats and Positions.
+This makes it easier to build horizontal layer or use vertical positioning (e.g. vertical dodging).
+Also, horizontal Geoms draw horizontal legend keys to keep the appearance of your plots consistent.

-ggstance tries hard to flip every component of the layer behind the scene.
-You should be able to use any ggplot2 Stats and Positions with ggstance's layers.

-The supported Geoms are:
+Horizontal Geoms:

 - `geom_barh()`
 - `geom_histogramh()`